inpsyde/composer-asset-compiler/README.md

 When documenting package-level configuration it has been show how the different values for `dependencies` and `script` are mapped to *npm* or *Yarn* commands.

-But it has no been said, among other things, how the asset compile decides which package manager to use.
+But it has not been said, among other things, how the asset compiler decides which package manager to use.

 #### Package manager discovery

 By default, when the asset compiler starts its work it will check for the availability of the package manager and will use the first found.

 It first executes the "version" command for *Yarn* (`yarn --version`) and if that is successful it is assumed Yarn is available and that is used.
-On the contrary, the sane check is done for *npm* and that will be used in case of success.
+On the contrary, the same check is done for *npm* and that will be used in case of success.

 In the case none of the two "version" commands give successful results, the compiler bail with an error.

-When that happen, but one knows that one of the two is available or when for any reason one of the two wants to be forced, that is possible via the **`commands`** configuration property.
+When that happen, but one knows that one of the two is available or when for any reason one of the two package managers wants to be forced, that is possible via the **`commands`** configuration property.

 #### Force one package manager

-`commands` is a quite powerful configuration, in its simplest form allow to force the usage of one of the two package managers, like this:
+`commands` is a quite powerful configuration, in its simplest form it allows to force the usage of one of the two supported package managers, like this:

 ```json
 {